 This answer depends on the lender and the actual report.
 Many lenders state the termite inspection expires after 30 days.
-But, OVM Financial allows a pest inspection to be up to 90 days old (UNLESS the form has an actual expiration date on it).
-In the case of the CL100 in SC, it expires after 30 days so it must be renewed after that period.
+But, OVM Financial allows a pest inspection to be up to 90 days old (unless the form has an actual expiration date on it).
+In the case of the CL100 in SC, it expires after 30 days, so you must renew it after that period.

 VA New Construction Termite Inspection Requirements

 On new construction, the seller or builder must provide proof of the termite treatment type.
 These types include a bait system, wood, or soil treatments.
 Also, there are required forms the builder must complete and sign.
-Always, form HUD-NPCA-99-A is required on new construction.
+Form HUD-NPCA-99-A is required for new construction.
 Furthermore, if the builder used the soil treatment method, HUD-NPCA-99-B must be completed and signed by the builder.

 What Do Pest Inspectors Look For?